osmphp/.github/README.md

-# .github
+GitHub Organization README visible to anyone.

-GitHub Organization README visible to anyone
+See the `profile/README.md` file.